Jan-van-Waaij/Charon.jl/README.md

 nsteps = 100_000
 ```

-8. We can now run our sampler, which might take a while.
+8. We can now run our sampler, which might take a few hours.
 ```julia
 using Charon
 chains = MCMCsampler(nchains, nsteps, prioronn, prioronτCτA, prioronϵ, dicefile)